Garden leave and settlement agreements

 It is more likely that your employer would apply for an injunction to prevent you from working elsewhere during the remainder of your notice period.
 If your employer has a contractual right to put you on garden leave, and you are going to a competitor, this will be relatively straightforward for your employer to obtain.

-Garden leave used as grounds for constructive dismissal claim
+Garden leave as grounds for a constructive dismissal claim

 Useful related documents: